aledecicco/english-programming-language/README.md

 - Add "breaks" and "break all" for loops, and "returns" for procedures (stop the loop, stop all loops, and exit?)
 - When a matchable value is solved, the order of the generated possible values isn't the same as the order in which matchers are applied.
 - Iterators might have the same problem with the garbage collector as the for-each loop had.
-- Choose a different keyword for `If` when there is no `Else`, allowing to parse any sentence inside a simple sentence.
+- Choose a different keyword for `If` when there is no `Else` and for `Try` when there is no `Catch`, allowing to parse any sentence inside a simple sentence.